-- k) To submit proposals for selecting, appointing, re-appointing, and replacing the external auditor to the Board of Directors for referral to the General Shareholders Meeting; to take charge of the selection process in conformity with the applicable laws and regulations and of the conditions of engagement; and to obtain from the external auditor, on a regular basis, information on the audit plan and on performance of that plan. - I) To establish suitable relations with the external auditor regarding submission of information on questions that could jeopardise its independence for review by the Committee together with any other questions relating to the auditing process and any other communications prescribed by the auditing legislation and other auditing regulations and standards and, when appropriate, to authorise services not prohibited by the applicable laws and regulations concerning independence. - To obtain an annual declaration from the external auditor stating its independence from the Company and from the entities directly or indirectly related to it along with itemised, detailed information on additional services of any kind that it may provide and the corresponding fees paid by those entities to the external auditor or to persons or entities related to it, in accordance with the statutory framework regulating auditing practice. - m) To issue an annual report in advance of the external auditor's report setting out its opinion as to whether the auditor's independence has been compromised.
-This report will necessarily include a reasoned assessment of each of the additional services apart from auditing referred to in the preceding item, both individually and in aggregate, from the perspective of independence and the statutory framework regulating auditing practice. - n) To defend the external auditor's independence in the performance of its duties, in particular:
+- k) To submit to the Board of Directors, for submission to the General Shareholders' Meeting, proposals for the selection, appointment, re-election and replacement of the auditor and the auditor's auditor, taking responsibility for the selection process, in accordance with the provisions of applicable regulations, as well as the terms and conditions of their engagement, and to regularly request from the external auditor and the verifier information on the audit and verification plans for sustainability information and the execution thereof. - To establish suitable relations with the external auditor and verifier regarding submission of information on questions that could jeopardise its independence for review by the Committee together with any other questions relating to the auditing and sustainability information verification process and any other communications prescribed by the auditing legislation and other auditing regulations and standards and those applicable to sustainability information verification, when appropriate, to authorise services not prohibited by the applicable laws and regulations concerning independence. - To obtain a declaration from the external auditor and verifiers stating its independence from the Company and from the entities directly or indirectly related to it along with itemised, detailed information on additional services of any kind that it may provide and the corresponding fees paid by those entities to the external auditor or verifier or to persons or entities related to it, in accordance with the statutory framework regulating auditing practice or the verification of sustainability information and its network. - m) To issue an annual report in advance of the external auditor's report and the report on sustainability information verification setting out its opinion as to whether the auditor's or verifier's independence has been compromised.
+This report will necessarily include a reasoned assessment of each of the additional services apart from auditing or sustainability information verification referred to in the preceding item, both individually and in aggregate, from the perspective of independence and the statutory framework regulating auditing practice and that applicable to the verification of sustainability information. - n) To defend the external auditor's and verifier's independence in the performance of its duties, in particular: - (i) should the auditor or verifier resign, to examine the circumstances surrounding and the reasons for resignation; - (ii) to supervise announcement by the Company of a change in auditor or verifier through the National Securities Market Commission and to submit a statement regarding the existence of any disagreements with the outgoing auditor or verifier and what they might be; - (iii) to ensure that the external auditor's remuneration for its work does not compromise the quality of the work or the auditor's or verifier's independence; and - (iv) to ensure that the Company and the external auditor and verifier obey the law in force concerning providing services other than auditing services and the sustainability information verification and limits on economic dependence by the auditor and the verifier and all other laws and regulations connected with auditor and verifier independence generally.

-- (i) should the auditor resign, to examine the circumstances surrounding and the reasons for resignation; - (ii) to supervise announcement by the Company of a change in auditor through the Spanish National Securities Market Commission [Comisión Nacional del Mercado de Valores] and to submit a statement regarding the existence of any disagreements with the outgoing auditor and what they might be; - (iii) to ensure that the external auditor's remuneration for its work does not compromise the quality of the work or the auditor's independence; and - (iv) to ensure that the Company and the external auditor obey the law in force concerning providing services other than auditing services and limits on economic dependence by auditors and all other laws and regulations connected with auditor independence generally. - o) To ensure that the external auditor meets yearly with the full Board of Directors to report on the work done and the status of the Company's accounting situation and risks.
+To ensure that the external auditor and the verifier meets yearly with the full Board of Directors to report on the work done and, in the case of the auditor, the status of the Company's accounting situation and risks and, in the case of the verifier, the status of the sustainability risks.